vole/vole/README.md

 Sharing your posts
 ------------------

-Find your own user directory, for example, if you created a profile named 'Chuck':
+Find your own user folder, for example, if you created a profile named 'Chuck':

     /home/chuck/Vole/users/Chuck_9674e8e8-7c7a-41e6-52ed-51a3f7969812